dvishal485/flipkart-scraper-api/README.md

       - Stock avalibility (`true` or `false`)
       - Flipkart Assured Product (`true` or `false`)
       - Share URL (More presentable URL)
+      - Product Thumbnails
       - Highlights
       - Specifications

   - Different Mode with different output size as per requirement
     - Fetch the product result without any specifications as well as with condensed form of specifications as per requirement.
     - Search for some specific specification and only fetch those specs which meet the requirements.

+  - The API also removes all trackers & loggers in every link from flipkart giving an completely unbaised and cleaner output.